-Varex had one customer during fiscal year 2017 that accounted for 19.3% of its revenue.
-Varex's ten largest customers as a group accounted for approximately 48%, 54% and 63% of its revenue for fiscal years 2017, 2016 and 2015, respectively.
+Varex had one customer during fiscal year 2018 that accounted for 18% of its revenue.
+Varex's ten largest customers as a group accounted for approximately 49%, 48% and 54% of its revenue for fiscal years 2018, 2017 and 2016, respectively.

-Varex sells its products to a limited number of OEM customers, many of which are also its competitors with in-house X-ray tube manufacturing operations.
+Varex sells its products to a limited number of OEM customers, many of which are also its competitors with in-house X-ray component manufacturing operations.
 Although Varex seeks to broaden its customer base, it will continue to depend on sales to a relatively small number of major customers.
 Because it often takes significant time to replace lost business, it is likely that Varex's operating results would be materially and adversely affected if one or more of its major OEM customers were to cancel, delay, or reduce orders in the future.